 Learn more about nitric oxide foods in this amazing article by HumanN.

 Sounds like we should definitely be adding more of these veggies to our daily diet!
+And this oil free fried kale is a delicious way to get them.

 Ingredients in this recipe for sauteed kale: